Skip to content

 Then, click on the NEXT button:

-• If you created a new Source System, the Create Source step is displayed in the side panel window.
+• If you created a new Source System, the Add Source step is displayed in the side panel window.
 See Create Source Objects from a Discovery.

-• If you added a Discovery in an existing Source System, the Impact of updating current Source Model with step will be displayed: it contains an overview of the differences with the previous Source Model Objects created with the previous Discovery:
+• If you added a Discovery in an existing Source System, the Compare step will be displayed: it contains an overview of the differences with the previous Source Model Objects created with the previous Discovery:

 • A: Added Source Model Objects